fledge-iot/fledge-north-kafka/docs/index.rst

   - **SSL Certificate Password**: Optional: Password to be used when loading the certificate chain.

-All the certificates must be added into the certificate store of the Fledge
+All the certificate must be added into the certicate store of Fledge

+Kafka plugin can also be used to send data to Azure event hub.
+To send data to Azure event hub you need to set plugin configuration as below

+  - **Bootstrap Brokers**: Azure event hub endpoint
+  - **Topic**: Azure event hub name
+  - **Security Protocol**: SASL_SSL
+  - **SASL Mechanism**: PLAIN
+  - **User ID**: $ConnectionString
+  - **SSL Certificate Password**:  Must be set blank